Thamish/Sparta_Project/README.md

 # FOOTBALL MANAGER
-My project goal is to create a football manager with a WPF front end, a database (with players and teams) and a middle layer to conncet the front end and the backend database.
+My project goal is to create a football manager with a WPF front end, a database (with players and teams) and a middle layer to connect the front end and the backend database.

 **Project definition of done**
 - [ ] Created a Github repository